 Measures, Metrics, and Signals

-One of the biggest requests I hear from clients is that they want more data and metrics.
+One of the biggest requests I hear from clients is for more data and metrics.
 I get it, but the underlying reason is pretty telling, and in my opinion, illuminating.
-The reason for the request is they need to know what is going on, and what decisions to make.
+The reason for the request is that they need to know what is going on and what decisions to make.

-This is an overall guide to how I look at this topic and some specific techniques.
+This is an overall guide to how I approach this topic, along with some specific techniques.

 Principles